 We don’t have anything to share

-If you don’t have anything to share – this is the best time to get an agreement to confirm that you do not want anything from each other, now or in the future.
-There are no assets to argue over, so this will be a simple, inexpensive and stress-free process.
+If you don’t have anything to share, this is the best time to get an agreement to confirm you don’t want anything from each other, now or in the future.
+There are no assets to argue over, so it will be simple, inexpensive and a stress-free process.

 If you don’t get a consent order, your ex-partner can make a financial claim many years after the divorce is finalised.
 This means that any future assets and/or income that you build up are at risk.